jeremyfprice/personal-site/content/event/isci-2021/index.md

 location: Online

 summary: A discussion the experiences of being Jewish in school for middle schoolers.
-abstract: "In collaboration with Diversity Week at the International School of Indiana, ."
+abstract: "In collaboration with Diversity Week at the International School of Indiana, a perspective on what the experience of Jewish children in schools is like.
+The presentation pulls from both personal experience and national research into antisemitism in schools."

 # Talk start and end times.
 #   End time can optionally be hidden by prefixing the line with `#`.